vnoctem/raid-data-parser/README.md

 # Raid data parser

 View the data in this [Google Sheet](https://docs.google.com/spreadsheets/d/1V2CvJWzpBZFiRGgs92B0FW-HnsMukyIr3_IJfLtmMGo/edit#gid=1759257290 "RSL - Multipliers").
+The application is automatically running everyday at 7 pm EST to update the data.

 ### Description